 This pre-packaged system ensures thermal insulation & robustness to waterproofing, with a standardised guarantee on all fixings offered.

 Twin Skin Roofing

 Both of these systems are offered by a variety of different suppliers; and which system you select depends entirely upon the specific requirements of the roof.
-Sage BEC (formerly Sage Roofing) will assess each individual project and design a roofing system which offers the best quality product available at the best price manageable.
-We are approved contractors for many quality suppliers, however we are not exclusive to just these products allowing us to find the best possible roofing solution and price for our clients.
+At Sage BEC we assess each individual project and design a roofing system that offers the best quality product available at the best price manageable.
+We are approved contractors for many quality suppliers, however, we are not exclusive to just these products allowing us to find the best possible roofing solution and price for our clients.
 Get in touch with our team today.